COVID Vaccine Facts and Myths

 Myths about the coronavirus seem to have spread as widely as the virus itself, so it is important we all get the facts, especially when it comes to the vaccines.

-And the most important COVID-19 vaccine fact: The best way to protect yourself and others from the virus is to get the vaccine when it is available to you.
+And the most important COVID-19 vaccine fact: The best way to protect yourself and others from the virus is to get the vaccine.

-Here we bust some myths about vaccines in general, below we debunk myths about the COVID vaccine.
+Here we bust some myths about vaccines in general, below we debunk myths about the COVID-19 vaccine.

 Still deciding about the vaccine or know someone who is?
 See these 7 reasons to get the vaccine.